• Testing Lab

 • Process regulators in rubber/plastics;

-• Electronics uses in gaskets, seals, laminates, and chemical-resistant parts.
+• Electronics are used in gaskets, seals, laminates, and chemical-resistant parts.

 Bisphenol F (BPF)